 Depending on the nature and size of your project you may also need some more people specialised in particular areas:

 - Content architecture: to help you organise large amounts of information - think of them like the people that lay out a large library into logical sections

-- User experience: helping to ensure that your website will work really well for users, often by getting people 'off the street' to test the site and proposing changes based on feedback
+- User experience: helping to ensure that your website will work really well for users, often by getting representative customers or even people 'off the street' to test the site and proposing changes based on feedback

 - Systems management: if you have a particularly large project you'll need some clever people to make sure during busy periods you don't melt the computers your website lives on!